-

 The cost of business, first-class or other higher-cost services may be reimbursed under the circumstances listed below: (Documentation of such circumstances must be provided on the Post Travel form).

-Note: Seat Upgrades and Seat Selections are not allowable.
+Note: Seat Upgrades, Seat Selection, and Refundable tickets are not allowable.

 Airport Parking